-#1: Nitty-gritty reasons like insult, failure, professional embarrassment, and lack of respect.
-For example, not getting the job you badly wanted, being unemployed for a while, leaving a job in unpleasant circumstances, etc. There is no better way to get even with those caused this to you than proving yourself with a success.
+#1: Success is the best revenge for insult & humiliation.
+There is no better way to get even with those caused this to you than proving yourself with a success.
 There is an old saying — “Massive success is the sweetest revenge”.

 #2: Fear of being fired, becoming obsolete, being outperformed by your competition, etc. More and more companies are conducting pre-interview online tests & written code assignments to interview candidates.
-Fear of failing the more stringent recruitment process can motivate you to not only prepare, but also to constantly up-skill.
+Fear of failing this stringent recruitment process can motivate you to constantly up-skill.
 Embracing fear means embracing growth.
 Even if you “fail”, you will be happy that you tried, and acquired new skills & insights in the process.
 Nothing makes you more uncomfortable than fear.
 It can motivate you to take the road less traveled.

 #3: Recognition is the validation of your worthiness.
-If you want to get recognized, you need to proactively get things done like adding value to the organization you work in, getting a good handle in the technical key areas to solve challenging problems both proactively and retroactively, and use your soft skills to bring out the maximum from other people to accomplish things for your organization.
+If you want to get recognized, you need to proactively & consistently add value to the organization you work for by solving problems.
 For example,

 - Initiate a quick win project to fix an issue or enhance a process.